-Efficiency Effectiveness Ranking Reason Ranking Reason 1 The option does not provide the certainty for the Applicant, TDC and wider community.
+Efficiency Effe ctiveness Ranking Reason Ranking Reason 1 The option does not provide the certainty for the Applicant, TDC and wider community.
 The Timaru District Plan Review process does not guarantee that the site will be rezoned from Rural 1 & 2 to Industrial L. If the site is not proposed to be rezoned the Applicant will then need to submit on, and maybe appeal, the 2 nd Generation TDP seeking the rezone.
-If the Relevance 1 The option achieves the higher contribution towards achieving the aim of rezoning the Rural & 2 land as Industrial L within the most responsibilitime frame.
-The amender Industrial L provisions an associated ODP will address the problem this Proposed Private Plan Change is designed to resolve while managing an adverse effects that may occur to an appropriate standard. rezoning request is not successful, the Proposed Private Plan Change Application would need to progress down Option 2 path of applying for a resource consent for Industrial L activities within a Rural 2 zone.
+If the Relevance 1 The option achieves the highest contribution towards achieving the aim of rezoning the Rural 1 & 2 land as Industrial L within the most responsible timeframe.
+The amended Industrial L provisions and associated ODP will address the problem this Proposed Private Plan Change is designed to resolve while managing any adverse effects that may occur to an appropriate standard. rezoning request is not successful, the Proposed Private Plan Change Application would need to progress down Option 2 path of applying for a resource consent for Industrial L activities within a Rural 2 zone.
 The option can be implemented at a reasonable cost however it will not be in a timely fashion.
 Furthermore, if the option 2 path needed to be progressed there is no guarantee that a resource consent would be granted.
-Feasibility 1 The 2 nd Generation TDP within TDC's powers an responsibilities.
-In waiting for the 2 nd Generation TDP to be notifie and have its decision released there is a high degree of ris and uncertainty in achievin the rezoning of the Rural 1 & land to Industrial L. If the sit zoning is not changed to Industrial L, any required option 2 resource consent process with most likely be more one routhan the 2 nd Generation TD process, discouraging industrial activities taking place.
-TDC can implement, monitor and enforce any rezoning implemented through the 2 nd Generation TDP or granter resource consent.
-Acceptability 1 There is a level of equity and fadistribution of impact However, the four-yestimeframe to determine the 2 Generation TDP decision is not acceptable to the Applicant Furthermore, this decision made appealed by the Applicant the rezoning sought is not implemented.
-Additionall another submitter on the 2 Generation TDP could appeany decision that relates to the site.
+Feasibility 1 The 2 nd Generation TDP is within TDC's powers and responsibilities.
+In waiting for the 2 nd Generation TDP to be notified and have its decision released, there is a high degree of risk and uncertainty in achieving the rezoning of the Rural 1 & 2 land to Industrial L. If the site zoning is not changed to Industrial L, any required option 2 resource consent process will most likely be more onerous than the 2 nd Generation TDP process, discouraging industrial activities taking place.
+TDC can implement, monitor and enforce any rezoning implemented through the 2 nd Generation TDP or granted resource consent.
+Acceptability 1 There is a level of equity and fair distribution of impacts.
+However, the four-year timeframe to determine the 2 nd Generation TDP decision is not acceptable to the Applicant.
+Furthermore, this decision may be appealed by the Applicant if the rezoning sought is not implemented.
+Additionally, another submitter on the 2 nd Generation TDP could appeal any decision that relates to this site.